 A new system that measures the texture of food could provide processors with results to improve the shelf life and taste of products, its manufacturer claims.

+More analysis can be conducted if processors register with a specially created user network via the Stable Micro Systems website.
+The network provides users with a forum to compare and share results.
 The launch of the detector follows the results of research published by the University of Leeds last year.
 The research found a very high correlation between the machine-measured texture results and those made by both professional tasters working in the food industry.